jweissman/nomos/README.md

 ---
 *Who is Atrakarata?* (or maybe: *What about the temple?*)

-A nameless desert king of the Atasteans built their fantastic temple to their god, whose symbol was the comet.
+This is where the Atasteans built their fantastic temple to their god, whose symbol was the comet.
 And her name was Atrakarata, 'giver of far wisdom', as she was said to be a teacher of mysteries.
-And she was called star mother, and keeper of secrets, and many other names; and she was described as a maiden with flaxen air and in forever youthful radiance.
+And she was called star mother, and keeper of secrets, and many other names; and she was thought to appear as a maiden with flaxen hair, who was ever in youthful radiance.
 But her secret seal is the waxing moon pierced by a comet in glory.

 And Once Umas collapsed, Atast become the Nelian capital, and so thereby did the ancient city of Atast,